DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2021-06-09-school-choosing-an-induction-programme.md

 ---
 title: School choosing an induction programme for a cohort
-description: Each cohort needs to be setup to use either an approved training provider (FIP) or use the DfE accredited materials (CIP).
-This journey walks the induction tutor how they confirm that choice.
+description: How a school sets up each cohort to use either an approved training provider (FIP) or use the DfE accredited materials (CIP).
 date: 2021-06-09
 ---

-**Each cohort needs to be setup to use either an approved training provider (FIP) or use the DfE accredited materials (CIP).
-This journey walks the induction tutor how they make and confirm that choice.**
+**How a school sets up each cohort to use either an approved training provider (FIP) or use the DfE accredited materials (CIP).**

 ## How it works